Feeding Your Bird a Healthy Diet for a Long Life

 Cooked quinoa gets even the pickiest eaters to try chop.

-Spice up your chop with herbs and spices
+Spice up your chop with bird safe fresh herbs and spices

 Stir in a small amount of healthy seeds like chia and flax (check out the healthy seed mix above)